Menu

 Menetrendek travel planner

-Good to know: In Hungarian buses, you are only allowed to board at the front door, where the driver will also check your tickets.
+In most Hungarian buses, you are only allowed to board at the front door, where the driver will also check your tickets.

-Hungary may be a land-locked country, but waterway transport is more than just an option you have: it's actually quite traditional.
-After all, Hungary is home to the largest lake in Europe, Balaton, where boats have been carrying passengers for more than 170 years.
+Hungary may be a landlocked country, but waterway transport is more than just an option you have: it's actually quite traditional.
+After all, Hungary is home to the largest lake in Central Europe, Balaton, where boats have been carrying passengers for more than 175 years.
 Nowadays, there are scheduled lines and various day trips for sightseeing throughout the year.
-And of course, there's Danube river where you can find cruise ships and hydrofoils from spring to autumn.
+And of course, there's the Danube River, where you can find cruise ships and hydrofoils from spring to autumn.
+The boat services on Lake Balaton are operated by Balaton Shipping Company (BAHART), with modern catamarans and ferries introduced in recent years.

 Useful link: